 6. Light Purple is Great for Modern Look

-Some of the best shades of light purple you can use to paint your walls include lavender, lilac, orchid, wisteria, heather, grape, plum, mauve, and others.
+Some of the best shades of light purple that you can use are lavender, lilac, orchid, wisteria, heather, grape, plum, mauve, and others.

-“Mauve” is my favorite choice here.
-It’s a pale purple hue that straddles the border between violet and pink on the color wheel, which derives its name from the mallow plant (mauve in French).
+“Mauve” is my favorite choice here, which derives its name from the mallow plant (mauve in French).
+It’s a pale purple hue that straddles the border between violet and pink on the color wheel.

 7. Gray Shades for a Vintage Look and Feel

-If you want to give your salon or spa a vintage look, consider using
+If you want to give your spa a vintage look, consider using an all-time favorite “gray.”

-Some of the best gray shades that can transform your salon into relaxing heaven are weathered wood, stormy sky, dove gray, elephant’s breath, pixelated blue-gray, ethereal white, French gray, stone gray, and a few others.
+Some of the best gray shades that I believe can transform your place into a relaxing heaven are weathered wood, stormy sky, dove gray, elephant’s breath, pixelated blue-gray, ethereal white, French gray, stone gray, and a few others.

-When picking the colors for your salon business, you should think beyond providing a cool, calming, and comforting environment.
+When picking the paint and accessories colors for your salon business, you should think beyond providing a cool, calming, and comforting environment.

-They become a part of your soul and will be just as meaningful years down the road when design trends have changed.
+The colors you have already chosen before have become a part of your business’s soul and will be just as meaningful years down the road when design trends have changed.

 b) Start slow with two colors